shakfu/chuck-max/README.md

 After these are installed, it should be possible, subject to the compatibility matrix above, to build the advanced system with one of the following options:

 - `make brew`: build the external using the previously installed homebrew dependencies, as well as downloaded `faust` headers and a downloaded pre-compiled `libfaust` (`libfaustwithllvm`) library.
 This is the newer, faster, recommended way of getting a full chuck-max system up and running.

+- `make brew2`: preliminary experimental support (currently not working) for building `FluidSynth.chug` is provided with this make target but this requires additional dependencies to be installed via `brew install glib portaudio gettext fluid-synth`

 - `make full`: build the external by manually building all of the dependencies except for `libfaust` from source.
 This is the previous way of building an advanced system.
 It is currently only for advanced developers who want maximum flexibility in their builds.